Producing mathematics for the Web

 The site grew as I taught more topics.

 Then I developed some Flash skills.
 I enjoy working with Flash and I think it has a lot of potential for enhancing learning in mathematics.
-I would like to produce a lot more Flash interactives, but I don’t have the time these days.
-[See Flash highlights.]
+I would like to produce a lot more math interactives, but I don't have the time these days.

 By the late 1990s, we were using Scientific Notebook for an online tutorial system and we were encouraging lecturers to use it for all communication of mathematics (like communicating with students, writing class materials and examinations, etc.).
 By around 2000, Scientific Notebook was doing a reasonable job of converting its output into HTML format.
 Also by then, Frontpage had become a horrible bloated software that produced horrible, bloated HTML code, so it was abandoned.
 (Word could convert to HTML by then, but it was also horrible and bloated.
 So I abandoned MS products altogether for producing my site).